Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Limitations

 \section{Limitations}

 Although ContextSim achieves strong performance across the evaluated metrics, several limitations remain.
 First, reproducibility is constrained by the fact that part of our evaluation relies on one proprietary interaction dataset.
 Second, as with all LLM-based simulators, ContextSim may inherit cultural, gender, and socioeconomic biases present in foundation models.
 We also observe occasional hallucinations, particularly when the model generates appraisals for rare or recently added or popular items, which can introduce noise into simulated interactions.
 Moreover, the fidelity of the simulated behavior ultimately depends on the capabilities and failure modes of the underlying LLMs.
 Inconsistent reasoning, biased interpretations, or unfounded assumptions made by the base model can propagate through the simulation pipeline.
-Finally, ContextSim integrates multiple interacting modules (life simulation, Likert alignment, thought modeling), making it challenging to attribute improvements to a single component.
+Another limitation is that part of the framework remains prompt-dependent.
+Although the interaction policy is fine-tuned with decision-rationale supervision, modules such as persona initialization, life simulation, and reflection may remain sensitive to prompt design.
+We evaluate prompt robustness in Section~\ref{sec:prompt_robustness}.
+Nevertheless, transferring the framework to substantially different domains or interfaces may require revising these prompts and validating their effects.
+Finally, ContextSim integrates multiple interacting modules (life simulation, thought modeling), making it challenging to attribute improvements to a single component.
 While our ablation studies attempt to evaluate the contribution of each module, fully isolating their effects remains difficult.